-In a Montessori home setting it is not a must that you have the standard Montesssori materials and furnitures.
+In a Montessori home setting, it is not a must that you have the standard Montessori materials and fancy furniture.
 Neither a fully sustainable all wooden toys and materials.
-Its important to understand that we put more value on the “process” and “method” of becoming a model to our child or students.
-Maria Montessori give emphasis to her teaching method although she designed a materials that was mostly used in todays modern Montessori teaching, she also put more effort on her observation of practical life skills which is one of the most important foundation of the “first plane of development” and that is the refinement of hand muscles.
+It’s important to understand that we put more value on the “process” and “method” and becoming a model for our child or students.
+Maria Montessori gives emphasis to her teaching method although she designed materials that were mostly used in today’s modern Montessori teaching, she also put more effort on her observation of practical life skills which is one of the most important foundations of the “first plane of development” and that is the refinement of hand muscles.

-In this blog, Im sharing my small space that was set up for my daughter.
-Toddler loves to touch kitchen stuff so a prepared environment for her little kitchen was a hit.
+In this blog, I’m sharing our small space that was set up for my daughter currently eighteen months old.
+Toddler loves to manipulate kitchen stuff so a prepared environment for her little kitchen was an enormous hit.

-1. The first photo shows a play kitchen with stainless cookware and wooden cooking utensils. you will also see a shelf beside it with tiny pitchers, cups and tea pot.
+1. Play kitchen with stainless cookware and wooden cooking utensils.
+A shelf beside the kitchen has tiny pitchers, cups and tea pot.
 On the left are baskets to use for additional storage and or practical life jobs.

 2. Practical life, sensorial area and selection of toddler toys to refine fine muscles and visual perception.
 Shelf on the left is for practical life activities: dry pouring, tea party set, puzzles and wooden kitchen toys and doll.
 On the right is the sensory shelf: ocean sensory bowl, stacking cubes, color puzzles, shape puzzles, monocular telescope and wooden counting beads.

 “A felicitous environment that guides the children and offers them the means to exercise their own faculties, permits the teacher to absent herself temporarily.
 The creation of such an environment is already the realization of great progress.”
 Maria Montessori